 Why am I being asked to contribute to P&C Fees?

-- $40,000 to our ongoing technology purchase and maintenance programme –we now have a fleet of computers, iPads and interactive whiteboards in every classroom.
+- $45,000 into technology –we maintain a fleet of stem resources, computers, iPads and interactive whiteboards in every classroom

-- $20,000 to allow teachers to purchase high quality learning materials.
+- $25,000 to allow teachers to purchase high quality learning materials

 How is it decided where the money goes?